Exceptional zero formulas for anticyclotomic p-adic L-functions: Introduction

 The Birch and Swinnerton-Dyer conjecture relates the classical $L$-function $L(E,K,s)$ of an elliptic curve $E$ defined over a field $K$ with its group of rational points $E(K)$.
 It can be stated by means of an equality which involves several invariants of the elliptic curve.
 In particular, it implies that the algebraic rank, the $\Z$-rank of $E(K)$, is equal to the analytic rank, the order of vanishing of $L(E,K,s)$ at $s=1$.
 Some of the progress in proving partial versions of this conjecture use a set of special points, called \emph{Heegner} points, that emerge when $K$ is a totally imaginary quadratic extension of a totally real field $F$ and $E$ is modular and defined over $F$.
 Indeed, modularity provides a modular parametrization of $E$, namely, a morphism defined over $F$ between a Shimura curve $X$ and the elliptic curve $E$.
 Therefore, Heegner points can be constructed as images through modular parametrizations of the CM points of the Shimura curve $X$.

-We can explain the complex construction of Heegner points with a little more detail: The elliptic curve is associated with an automorphic form $f_E$ of parallel weight 2 over $F$.
-Attached to $f_E$ we have a modular symbol.
-The group of complex points $E(\C)$ can be described as the quotient $\C/\Lambda$, where $\Lambda$ is the lattice of periods of $E$.
-This means that $\Lambda$ is the image through the modular symbol of cuspidal divisors of degree zero.
-Similarly, the set of complex points $X(\C)$ can be described as a union of quotients $\mfH/\bar\Gamma$, where $\mfH$ is the Poincar\'e upper-half plane, and $\bar\Gamma$ is an arithmetic subgroup associated to a quaternion algebra defined over $F$.
+We can explain the complex construction of Heegner points with a little more detail: The elliptic curve $E$ is associated with an automorphic form $f_E$ of weight 2 for the group of units of a quaternion algebra over $F$ that splits at a single archimedean place.
+The group of complex points $E(\C)$ can be described as the quotient $\C/\Lambda$, where $\Lambda$ is the lattice of periods of $f_E$.
+Similarly, the set of complex points $X(\C)$ can be described as a finite union of quotients $\mfH/\Gamma$, where $\mfH$ is the Poincar\'e upper-half plane, and $\Gamma$ is an arithmetic subgroup associated to the quaternion algebra.
 Finally, the modular parametrization is an extension of the natural morphism

 where $\tno{Div}^0$ denotes the set of degree zero divisors.
-A Heegner point is the image through the modular parametrization of a point $\tau_K\in\mfH$ whose stabilizer in the quaternion algebra is isomorphic to $K^\ti$.
+A Heegner point is the image through the modular parametrization of a point $\tau_K\in\mfH$ whose stabilizer in $\Gamma$ is isomorphic to a subgroup in $K^\ti$.